-Cultural Heritage is recognised as a precious asset of human being, which depicts his accomplishments over centuries.
-The need for documentation and conservation of cultural heritage is well understood and specialists attempt is to exploit all possible methods to fulfil this objective.
+Cultural Heritage is recognised as a precious asset of human being, which depicts its accomplishments over centuries.
+The need for documentation and conservation of cultural heritage is well understood and specialists attempt to exploit all possible methods to fulfill this objective.
 There are several published works and papers, which put emphasis on the significance of the documentation of the cultural heritage locations.
 However, with new innovations in tools and technologies and the evolving human race, the original concept of the conservation of cultural heritage has changed substantially.
 The new technologies such as computers and digital tools have opened new doors and unleashed new opportunities in the process of conserving the cultural heritage places.
 Hence, it is important to review different technologies in order to make the best advantage of these tools in the cultural heritage field.

 What is Heritage Mapping?